-The International Panel of Climate Change (IPCC) is a group of world-renowned scientists working together to provide information to global leaders and policymakers about the changing climate.
+The Intergovernmental Panel on Climate Change (IPCC) is a group of world-renowned scientists working together to provide information to global leaders and policymakers about the changing climate.
 It was founded in 1988 by the United Nations Environmental Program (UNEP) and the World Meteorological Organization (WMO) to create a scientific basis for policy and to provide information about the world’s changing climate.
-Climate change became an official concern only in the 1980s.
+The topic of global climate change became a rising concern in the 1980s.
 Since then, IPCC has been creating first-class information for governmental leaders and world policymakers.

-Brief History of Policy to Limit Climate Change
+Brief History of Policy to Limit Global Temperature Rise

 The seriousness of the problem was evident, and quick action had to take place.
-Shortly after, the Paris Agreementwas formed in April 2016.
+Shortly after, the Paris Agreementwas signed in 2015 and ratified in 2016.
 195 countries signed and endorsed the document, committing themselves to more ambitious goals of limiting climate change.

 This image depicts the brief timeline between the IPCC formation and the critical agreements up to the present day.
-Image source: IPCC
+Image source: IPCC, 2018

-The 1.5 C report was drafted by 91 scientists and 44 nationalities worldwide.
-At the signing of the Paris agreement in 2016, the IPCC accepted the request to draft reporting global impacts 1.5 C changes would make on the planet.
+The 1.5° C report was drafted by 91 scientists and 44 nationalities worldwide.
+At the signing of the Paris Agreement in 2015, the IPCC accepted the request to draft reporting global impacts 1.5 C changes would make on the planet.
 The results are somber at best.
 Once again, human activity has not been able to limit its global GHG emissions.

-The Report was broken into five chapters and an introduction brief summary for policymakers, and a glossary at the end.
-In the introduction, the report describes how the world has been heating to at least one degree since before the Industrial Revolution.
+The report was broken into five chapters and an introduction brief summary for policymakers, and a glossary at the end.

 “Human activities are estimated to have caused approximately 1.0°C of global warming 5 above pre-industrial levels, with a likely range of 0.8°C to 1.2°C. Global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate. (high confidence) (IPCC 1.5)

-The rest of the report is broken down into the following.
+The entire report is broken down into the following.

 How does just half of a degree within the world’s average temperature create such an important difference?
 It may sound small, but half a degree can help prevent extreme measures to the planet, including rising sea levels, global heatwaves, and the survival of our biodiversity including thousands of animal species, endangered coral reefs, and fighting pollution.